Give back this December

 This December, Summit County Library offers a great opportunity for you to give charitably:

-Libraries in Summit County and around the nation continue to serve a critical purpose in the communities they serve, especially during a global pandemic.
-In Summit County, our libraries were deemed an “essential business” as community members required critical access to technology to apply for unemployment benefits, food assistance, and other basic needs.
-Staff responded immediately and led the effort among businesses to institute safe practices to serve patrons.
-All three branches continue to provide access to critical services, respite for weary parents, and essential connections and communication to the broader community.
+Libraries in Summit County and around the nation continue to serve a critical purpose in the communities they serve.
+During the pandemic, libraries were deemed an “essential business.”
+Community members urgently required access to the internet, printing and scanning, as well as the materials our libraries provide.
+Staff responded immediately and led the effort among departments to institute safe practices to serve patrons.

-You can help us reach even more children, teens, and adults in 2021 by making a tax-deductible donation on Tuesday, Dec.
-8 —Colorado Gives Day!
+You can help us reach even more children, teens, and adults in 2022 by making a tax-deductible donation on Tuesday, Dec.
+7 — Colorado Gives Day!

 “Summit County is a world-class county that is creating a world-class library system that serves every aspect and demographic of our community.
 We are asking our community to support the library and ensure that Summit County libraries will be a vibrant community resource and center for many years to come.” - Stephanie Ralph, Summit County Library Director.